 1 Therefore, since we have this ministry, as we have received mercy, we do not lose heart.

 Unfortunately, many of our leaders today have not given up the secret things of shame.
-Many are still neck-deep in pornography, adultery, lust and immorality.
-Many are still walking in false ways, full of hypocrisies, and handling the word of God deceitfully.
+Many are still neck-deep in pornography, adultery, lust, and immorality.
+Many are still walking in the wrong way, full of hypocrisy, and deceitfully handling the word of God.

 Servant-Leadership connotes sacrifice or self-denial!

-Though Jesus Christ was the King of glory, yet He laid aside His glory and made Himself of no reputation so as to serve us.
+Though Jesus Christ was the King of glory, He laid aside His glory and made Himself of no reputation to serve us.